 Here is a central point to note: all the warning passages, up till the end of Chapter 5, address a believing group of people.
 Also, the warnings have been clear.
 They essentially state: “Watch out!
 A discouraged heart under persecution may soon become unbelieving.”
 With all this in mind, it is difficult to understand why the warning in Chapter 6 should refer to a different group of persons.
 It is true, as John Owen points out, that the author of Hebrews employs a subtle change in language in 6:9 when he says, “even though we speak like this, dear friends, we are convinced of better things in your case—the things that have to do with salvation.”
 On a cursory reading, this verse suggests that the people described in 6:4-6 are not the same as the ones in 6:9 about whom the author is convinced of things of salvation.
 Nonetheless, the exegete must reconcile Hebrews’ earlier warnings with the one here in chapter 6.

 However, Brent Nongbri argues that the language of 6:9 does not refer to a different group at all.
 On the contrary, the subtle language shift of verse 9 argues for the same referent as in 6:4-6.
 He recognizes that the Old Testament informs the author of Hebrews’ message.
 Particularly, Numbers 14 and Deuteronomy 11 stand out (270, 271).
 However, Hebrews’ author is not merely drawing a simple typology from the Old Testament.
 Instead, he uses literary techniques common in his day to make his points.
-The literary practice of combining exhortation with condemnation being a common persuasion technique among Jewish and Roman writers alike, Nongbri argues, “the author of Hebrews employs threats of eternal condemnation using words and imagery familiar from apocalyptic literature, particularly 4 Ezra, to evoke a specific kind of fear in his audience” (265).1 4 Ezra is one of many very influential, non-canonical, religious Jewish texts that influenced the theology of New Testament writers.
+The literary practice of combining exhortation with condemnation being a common persuasion technique among Jewish and Roman writers alike, Nongbri argues, “the author of Hebrews employs threats of eternal condemnation using words and imagery familiar from apocalyptic literature, particularly 4 Ezra, to evoke a specific kind of fear in his audience” (265).

 As Nongbri observes, the author of Hebrews does not want his audience to be afraid of everything.
 Indeed, he encourages his audience not to be afraid of death (2:15), malicious human government edicts (11:23), or a ruler’s anger (11:27).
 He, however, wants them to be afraid of falling away because that would be a “great pain or destruction” (275); he wants his audience to fear “the eternal wrath of God” (275).
 Furthermore, the “threat is real, and the author directs it to real believers” (275).
 Nevertheless, as Nongbri furthers adds, “The author of Hebrews uses this severe language, however, in good rhetorical fashion, following his threats with words of consolation to encourage his audience members to stand fast in their marginalized community” (265).